danielpclark/array_tool/README.md

 ###Contribute

-Feel free to add you own methods here!
-Be sure to include an integration test!
+Feel free to add your own methods here!
+And be sure to include an integration test!